Global Social Compliance

 Factory Auditing

-FY24 Factory Audits
+FY25 Factory Audits

-3,100+ Factories
+3,300+ Factories

 Auditing Process

-In recent years, industry collaboration has resulted in increased numbers of factories that can provide us with recent audit reports from BSCI, WRAP, and SEDEX for our review.
+Industry collaboration has resulted in increased numbers of factories that can provide us with recent audit reports from BSCI, WRAP, and SEDEX for our review.
 We believe this industry collaboration is beneficial as it can help reduce audit fatigue among factories, while helping companies obtain important information to evaluate their supply chain.

 Together with our third-party representatives, we work closely with our buying agents and vendors within our factory auditing program so that they understand our Global Social Compliance Program, our Vendor Code of Conduct, and our factory auditing process.
-Our internal teams, including Associates in many of our buying offices, also play an important role in educating these vendors on our expectations and encouraging vendors to make improvements at their facilities, when necessary.
+Our internal teams, including Social Compliance Associates in many of our global buying offices, also play an important role in educating these vendors on our expectations and encouraging vendors to make improvements at their facilities, when necessary.

-When third parties like UL, Intertek, and Omega conduct audits on behalf of TJX, the audits generally include one to two full working days at each audited factory and cover the following components:
+When third parties like UL, and Omega conduct audits on behalf of TJX, the audits generally include one to two full working days at each audited factory and cover the following components:

 Corrective Action and Remediation